- Go Hiking

 The white-blazed Bearfort Ridge Trail ends here, at a junction with the yellow-blazed Ernest Walter Trail.
 Turn right and follow the yellow-blazed trail as it heads downhill through a rocky area and soon crosses a stream.
 The trail continues through a dense rhododendron grove, with the thick rhododendrons forming a canopy over the trail in places.
 About half a mile from the end of the Bearfort Ridge Trail, you'll notice an orange-blazed trail coming in from the right.
 Continue ahead on the yellow trail for about 100 feet to an open area which overlooks Surprise Pond - a pristine, spring-fed lake.
 This is another good spot to take a break.

 Now retrace your steps along the yellow trail, but when you come to the junction of the orange trail, bear left and follow the orange blazes.
 You're now on the Quail Trail, a woods road that will lead you back to the start of the hike.
 Follow the orange blazes as they climb gently for a short distance and then begin a steady descent.
 In three-quarters of a mile, you'll cross a stream on rocks.
 This crossing can be a little tricky if the water is high.
-In 500 feet, the trail crosses another stream and then climbs briefly, soon resuming its descent.
+After a short level stretch, the trail crosses another stream and then climbs briefly, soon resuming its descent.

 In another mile, the trail crosses a third stream, after which the descent steepens.
 A third of a mile beyond, be sure to bear right, as another woods road goes off to the left.
 When the orange-blazed trail ends at a junction with the white-blazed trail, continue ahead along the road and then bear right, following the white blazes downhill, back to the trailhead.